 Some tips for active reading include:

-The Academic Skills and Support website provides more detailed information on active reading
+The Academic Skills and Support website provides more detailed information on reading for understanding

 Your reading strategy should include the awareness that as well as reading to understand a topic, you are also aiming to present an academic argument of your own, based on your examination of a range of views from a variety of sources.
 This is called synthesis.

 The ability to synthesise information is an important part of your reading, helping you to develop your point of view on a topic.
 This helps you to demonstrate your learning and to present your viewpoint in written work.

 Learn more about reading strategies on Dr Sarah Elaine Eaton's blog Literacy, Languages and Leadership